 Curious about the kinds of techniques that work well?
 Here are a few study tips you can use during your training.

-Tip 1: Use Self-Testing to Remember More Information in Legal Assistant Training
+Tip 1: Use Self-Testing to Remember More Information

 Some students aren’t aware that just re-reading course material and looking at notes isn’t the most effective way to retain information.
 Instead, research shows that self-testing—posing a question to yourself and attempting to answer it—is a much better technique for adding concepts and facts to your long-term memory.

 One simple self-testing method you can apply is to take 30 seconds after finishing a lecture, or having completed a reading, to write down as many of the main points as you can remember.
 This helps you commit information to your long-term memory, and, if repeated, is a great way to master course material.
-This technique will be especially helpful for remembering legal concepts from the portions of your program that deal with topics like civil litigation, court systems, and wills and estates.
+This technique will be especially helpful for remembering legal concepts from the portions of your program that deal with topics like civil litigation, court systems, and wills and estate

 Tip 2: Use the Pomodoro Technique to Maintain Focus During Legal Assistant Training

-If you find that you have trouble staying focused when studying for your legal assistant program or at legal assistant school, it might be helpful to change up the way you approach studying.
+If you find that you have trouble staying focused when studying for your legal assistant program or at a legal school, it might be helpful to change up the way you approach studying.
 Some students try to force themselves to remain focused for too long, and this can be counterproductive.

 Using a technique called Pomodoro can help you break up your study sessions into manageable chunks.
 Typically, a student using the Pomodoro technique will work and focus hard for 25 minutes and avoid all distractions during that time.
 Once the 25 minutes are up, it’s time to enjoy a 5-minute break.
 This pattern can be repeated for as long as a student has to study.